IV HYDROGEN PEROXIDE

 The most important physiologic or “natural” substance causing oxidation in the human body is hydrogen peroxide.
 Although it is naturally made in the body, hydrogen peroxide is considered a drug when used in Bio-Oxidative Therapy.
 When administered intravenously, an enzyme in the blood called catalase splits the hydrogen peroxide into oxygen and water.
 A small amount of hydrogen peroxide can supply large amounts of oxygen to the tissues.
 Remember how hydrogen peroxide foams when you put it on a wound or cut?
 The foam is oxygen being produced by the action of the enzyme catalase on the peroxide.

-Hydrogen peroxide is administered as a very weak concentration of medical grade peroxide added to a normal saline solution.
+Hydrogen peroxide is administered through as a very weak concentration of medical grade peroxide added to a normal saline solution.
 The hydrogen peroxide is then slowly infused into a vein in the arm.
 It is painless except for a very small needle prick.
 Treatments are given daily for acute illnesses such as the flu, or weekly for all other chronic medical conditions